Joezeo/Joezeo/README.md

 ***About me :***

 - 📺 Java developer, Python & Scala also ;
-- 📄 Focusing on Game Server and Web Server development, like to write some 'useless' stuff aswell ;
+- 📄 Working on Game Server and Web Server development, liking to write some 'useless' stuff aswell ;
-- 🔨 Working on the projects of <a href="https://github.com/Joezeo/terminatio">terminatio </a> and <a href="https://github.com/Joezeo/terminatio_sdk">terminatio_sdk</a> for now.
+- 🔨 Focusing on the projects of <a href="https://github.com/Joezeo/terminatio">terminatio </a> and <a href="https://github.com/Joezeo/terminatio_sdk">terminatio_sdk</a> for now.
 <img src="https://github-profile-trophy.vercel.app/?username=joezeo&theme=flat&column=7" alt="logo" height="160" align="center" style="margin: auto; margin-bottom: 20px;" />